๐Ÿดโ€โ˜ ๏ธIntro to International Relations

 Non-Intervention

-• Prohibition on interfering in internal affairs—extends to political, economic, and military meddling
+• Prohibition on interfering in another state's internal affairs.
+This extends to political, economic, and military meddling.

-• Contested exceptions exist for humanitarian crises, UN-authorized actions, and invited interventions
+• Contested exceptions exist for humanitarian crises, UN-authorized actions, and interventions at the invitation of a recognized government.

 Prohibition of Use of Force

-• Central to post-WWII order—this principle distinguishes modern international law from earlier "might makes right" systems
+• Central to the post-WWII order.
+This principle distinguishes modern international law from earlier eras where war was considered a legitimate tool of statecraft.

 Peaceful Settlement of Disputes

-Compare: Non-Intervention vs. Prohibition of Use of Force—non-intervention covers all interference (economic pressure, covert operations, propaganda), while the use of force prohibition specifically addresses military action.
-An FRQ might ask which principle a particular state action violates.
+Compare: Non-Intervention vs. Prohibition of Use of Force: non-intervention covers all interference (economic pressure, covert operations, propaganda), while the use of force prohibition specifically addresses military action.
+An FRQ might ask which principle a particular state action violates, so pay attention to the type of interference described.

 Reciprocity

-• Enforcement mechanism without enforcement—reciprocity creates incentives for cooperation in an anarchic system
+• Enforcement without an enforcer.
+Reciprocity creates incentives for cooperation in an anarchic system (one with no overarching authority).

-• Shapes diplomatic relations and trade, where tit-for-tat dynamics can either build trust or escalate conflicts
+• Shapes diplomatic relations and trade.
+Tit-for-tat dynamics can either build trust over time or escalate conflicts.
+For example, if one state raises tariffs, the other often retaliates in kind.

 Human Rights and Humanitarian Principles